 - Quinoa, black beans, cilantro, jalapeno, tomato, red onion and simple spices.

-- White, red or tri-colour quinoa works.
+- White, red or tri-color quinoa works.
 Red quinoa is more hearty and chewy.

-- Truth is you can add any Southwestern fitting veggies and fruit like diced mango, corn, avocado (if making ahead add right before serving), finely shredded kale, bell pepper and cucumber.
+- The truth is you can add any Southwestern fitting veggies and fruit like diced mango, corn, avocado (if making ahead add right before serving), finely shredded kale, bell pepper and cucumber.

 How to Make Quinoa Salad